 These are just a few of the design styles that work well for wedding invitations, and the qualities that each style brings to the design...

-- Traditional and Elegant: This style is classic, timeless and appropriate for both formal and informal weddings.
+Traditional and Elegant: This style is classic, timeless and appropriate for both formal and informal weddings.
 You won’t risk offending any older members of the wedding party with this beautiful, tasteful style choice.
-Achieve the look with script fonts, floral borders and dainty colors.
+Achieve the look of a traditional wedding invitation with script fonts, floral borders and dainty colors.

-- Mid-Century Retro: This style borrows from 1950s design, but gives it a hip twist, making it look very relevant and ‘now’.
-Pastel colors, Americana-inspired typefaces and vintage-inspired graphics, like ribbons and badges, bring a fun, informal twist to this wedding invitation.
+- Simple Retro: This style borrows from 1950s design, but gives it a hip twist, making it look very relevant and ‘now’.
+Pastel colors, vintage-inspired graphics, and fonts, bringing a fun, informal twist to this wedding invitation.

 Choosing a style is a great place to get started with your designs.
 Even if you start out traditional, and add a twist of Art Deco with a 1920s-inspired font, mixing some of the main style genres will give your invitations an instantly recognisable and distinctive character.